Vorticode/solarite/docs/index.md

 ![js-framework-benchmark](docs/js-framework-benchmark.png)

 Note that the JS Framework Benchmark separates keyed and non-keyed frameworks.
-Solarite is non-keyed according to the criteria of this benchmark but in this chart it's placed next to keyed frameworks since otherwise we can't compare it with the most popular frameworks.
+Solarite renders non-keyed by default and becomes keyed when list items use the `key` attribute (see [Keyed Lists](#keyed-lists)), passing the benchmark's keyedness checks.
+The chart places it next to the most popular frameworks, which are all keyed.

 ## Core Concepts